cpascual/pythoncourse-intermediate/exercises/README.md

 Notes:

-- Use taurusdesigner to create the ui, and use `UILoader` from `taurus.qt.qtgui.util.ui`
 - when running, enter a valid taurusattribute name in the lineEdit (e.g. `eval:rand()`) and click the button to set the model to the label in the bottom
 - For the .py file, use the following template:

 ```python
 import sys
 from taurus.external.qt import QtGui, uic